 Keep debris and trash out of our streams

 Healthy, flowing creeks reduce flood risks by carrying stormwaters away from properties and roads.
-Don’t pollute, dump, or drain anything in creeks.
+Don’t pollute, dump, or drain anything into our waterways.
 Dumping into a stream is illegal; it affects the water quality, creek habitat and can cause blockages, increasing flood risks.
 Report blockages like wood or debris dumping in creeks to the Valley Water Watersheds Operations & Maintenance hotline at 408-630-2378.
-Report pollution in a creek, pond or reservoir, call 1-888-510-5151.
-You can also report these issues through Access Valley Water.
+Report pollution in a creek, pond, or reservoir, call 1-888-510-5151.
+You can also report these issues through Valley Water's customer service portal, Access Valley Water.

 Understand shallow flooding risks - don't drive through standing water

 Never walk or drive through flooded areas, no matter how shallow.
 Six inches of moving water can cause an adult to fall.
-One foot of water is enough to float away a vehicle, including SUVs and pick-up trucks.
+It just takes 12 inches of flowing water to carry off a small car; 18 to 24 inches for larger vehicles.
 Never drive around the barriers blocking a flooded road.
 Understand shallow water flooding risks—don’t drive or walk through standing water.
+Turn Around Don’t Drown®.
 Floodwaters can also be contaminated with oil, gasoline, or raw sewage and hide downed power lines that may have electrically charged the water.
 Never allow children to play in floodwaters.

 Build responsibly in floodplains